Oncology Fellowship

 Locations

-Both sites participate in NRG clinical trials, and selected faculty are committee members and PI’s or co-PIs of major clinical trial initiatives.
+Both UCM and NSUHS educational sites are staffed by a diverse and experienced group of Gynecologic Oncology faculty with each participating in NRG clinical trials, and selected faculty are committee members and PIs or co-PIs of major clinical trial initiatives.
 UCM is a parent institution and a Phase I site that is capable of performing Phase I, II and III clinical trials.
 NSUHS is also a member of HOG (Hoosier Oncology Group) and the Princess Margaret Cooperative Research Group participates in Phase I, II and III clinical trials.

 Additionally, both sites have Gynecologic Oncology faculty with independent research laboratories dedicated to translational research.